Skip to main content

 Shell

-A piece of code or a script running on a server that enables running commands on the system
+A piece of code or a script that enables command execution on a target system

 Goals and Benefits of Penetration Testing

 As a penetration tester, you’re responsible for being an expert in real-world threats, attack paths, and vulnerabilities.
 You assess an organization’s resilience to real-world attacks and produce reports that help the organization better protect itself.
-Penetration testing is a great tool to help organizations secure their infrastructure, networks, applications, systems, and data.
+Penetration testing is an invaluable tool to help organizations secure their infrastructure, networks, applications, systems, and data, but also for ensuring compliance with various regulations and standards such as General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), and the Payment Card Industry Data Security Standard (PCI-DSS).
+This compliance aspect is critical as it helps organizations meet legal obligations and avoid hefty penalties.

 Penetration testing can also help organizations better understand where to focus their limited time and resources in mitigating threats.
-For example, an organization could be trying to decide whether to make a security investment to increase staff for the organization’s security operations center, or to implement two-factor authentication for all network logins.
+For example, an organization deliberating between increasing staff for the organization’s security operations center, or implementing two-factor authentication for all network logins can make a more informed decision based on the insights gained from penetration tests.

-Pinpointing where the most critical vulnerabilities lie, through penetration testing, can help organizations make better and more informed decisions.
+These tests pinpoint the most critical system and network vulnerabilities enabling organizations to prioritize their security efforts.
 Penetration testing can help paint a picture of holistic cyber risk by pointing out how a weakness in one business system can lead to a breach in other connected technologies.

 Penetration Testing Phases

-In conducting penetration testing, you typically follow four phases.
+In conducting penetration testing, you typically follow five phases.

 Plan